At first glance, can you automatically determine a child’s personality type?

 There were no actual “break-ups,” just a cessation of emotional and psychological communications that once were frequent.

-If we ran into each other unexpectedly, we would have a celebratory reunion.
-At these times, the emotions were genuine, but somehow neither of us would do the necessary follow-up after the superficial, “It has been too long….
+We would have a celebratory reunion if we ran into each other unexpectedly.
+At these times, the emotions were genuine, but neither of us would do the necessary follow-up after the superficial, “It has been too long….
 We need to get together soon.”

 But we never reunited.